 The number sequence depends on fixed values and rigid rules but the universe depends on freedom and sovereignty.
 Much like it would take infinite power to become almighty, or infinite knowledge to become omniscient, the number sequence tries to reach the freedom on which the universe is based by being infinitely large.
 The universe maintains freedom by not predicting what comes next.
-The number sequence tries to imitate that by summing up the infinite amount of outcomes.
-Creation allows finite variety and achieves freedom; the number sequence sums up infinite variety but in stead of achieving freedom, it achieves infinity.
+The number sequence tries to imitate that by summing up the infinite number of outcomes.
+Creation allows finite variety and achieves freedom; the number sequence sums up infinite variety but instead of achieving freedom, it achieves infinity.
 Or rather, does not achieve freedom.

 The number sequence needs perpetual maintenance, perpetual additions in the form of prime numbers to maintain the continuity it depends on.
 The universe works in quite the opposite fashion.
-Everything that has ever existed, or will ever exist, was already there it that awesome event some call The Beginning and others The Big Bang.
-And any system that requires a) infinity and b) constant input of new pulses can not represent the universe.
+Everything that has ever existed, or will ever exist, was already there in that awesome event some call The Beginning and others The Big Bang.
+And any system that requires a) infinity and b) constant input of new pulses cannot represent the universe.
 And if you think that description fits solely the number sequence you are in for a rather grim surprise.